 Continue the holiday spirit by giving to charity.
 If your parents have old items or are planning on moving in with you or a nursing home, now's the time to donate whatever needs to be downsized, for a tax benefit.

 Taking yours or their unused furniture, clothing, toys and other items to Goodwill, The Salvation Army or another organization will allow you to take a charitable deduction (be sure to get a receipt).
 You will be able to deduct the item's current fair market value, or what someone would buy it for in a yard sale, according to H&R Block.

-If you or your parents make annual cash contributions or have the financial ability to make another contribution to a charity in 2012, mail it before year-end, not after Jan.
-1. You'll get to write off the donation on your 2012 taxes.
+If you or your parents make annual cash contributions or have the financial ability to make another contribution to a charity in 2015, mail it before year-end, not after January 1.
+You'll get to write off the donation on your 2015 taxes.

-Another option is that you or your parents can give up to $13,000 to any individual without having to pay the gift tax.
-The recipients have to receive the gift and cash or deposit the check before Dec.
-31.
+Another option is that you or your parents can give up to $14,000 to any individual without having to pay the gift tax.
+The recipients have to receive the gift and cash or deposit the check before December 31.

-4. Double up the house payment.
+- Double up the House Payment.

-- Relationship – They must be a qualifying relative of yours, but do not have to live with you.
+- Relationship: They must be a qualifying relative of yours, but do not have to live with you.

-- Support – You must be paying more than half their expenses.
+- Support: You must be paying more than half their expenses.